Skip to content

 source=("$pkgname-$pkgver.tar.gz::https://github.com/[USERNAME]/[REPOSITORY]/raw/main/repo/x86_64/mypkg-$pkgver-1-any.pkg.tar.zst")

-Then you can make the package.
-Build the package; this will make two tarballs, .tar.gz and pkg.tar.zst.
+Make the package; this will give you: .tar.gz and pkg.tar.zst.

 makepkpg -si